The Fine Line Between Reckless and Responsible

 ✔ Was there an Initial Leak Verification Test or Follow-Up Leak Verification Test done?
 Test used, date and results must be documented

 You are not expected to be an expert on the regulations.
-From big to small, the rules have changed many times over 25 years.
+From big to small, the rules for environmental sustainability and decreasing our environmental footprint have changed many times over 25 years.
 2016 alone had more than 500 pages of new regulatory language and adjustments!
 You are expected to implement them correctly, though.
 It is a service provider’s responsibility to have that open conversation with an owner about any concerns they may have, identifying the problem and solving it.
 Any penalties or fines that come from incomplete and inaccurate repairs that you are contracted out to provide are your responsibility.
 Fines are not fine when they lose you clients over time.

 IF YOU ARE AN OWNER